 The Office of the Health Commissioner sets policy and provides leadership for the Department of Public Health.
 We work closely with other human service providers in Philadelphia to assure high-quality healthcare services for all.

 James W. Buehler, MD, is Health Commissioner for the City of Philadelphia.
-Before joining the Department of Public Health, he was Professor in the Department of Health Management and Policy of the Drexel University School of Public Health.
-His research interests center on the emerging discipline of public health systems and services research, with an emphasis on improving the use of population health information and other evidence in both routine and emergency public health practice, strengthening connections between healthcare and public health services, and achieving the population health benefits of expanding health information automation.
+Before joining the Department of Public Health, he was a Professor in the Department of Health Management and Policy at the Drexel University School of Public Health, where his interests in public health systems and services research centered on the uses of population health information in public health practice, connections between healthcare and public health services, and the population health applications of health information automation.

-Dr. Buehler served as the Director of the Public Health Surveillance & Informatics Program Office at the U.S. Centers for Disease Control & Prevention (CDC) in Atlanta.
-This Office managed several nationwide population health monitoring systems, including the National Notifiable Diseases Surveillance System, the Behavioral Risk Factor Surveillance System, and the BioSense 2.0 syndromic surveillance system, and it provided informatics infrastructure services for CDC programs and state and local health departments.
-The Office was also the focal point at CDC for addressing cross-cutting issues in public health surveillance and informatics, most notably the public health opportunities arising from the growing use of electronic health records and electronic health information exchange.
+Previously, Dr. Buehler served as the Director of the Public Health Surveillance & Informatics Program Office at the U.S. Centers for Disease Control & Prevention (CDC) in Atlanta.
+This Office managed several nationwide population health monitoring systems, including the National Notifiable Diseases Surveillance System, the Behavioral Risk Factor Surveillance System, and the BioSense 2.0 syndromic surveillance system.
+The Office was also the focal point at CDC for addressing cross-cutting issues in public health surveillance and informatics, most notably the public health opportunities arising from the growing use of electronic health records.

-From 1981 through 2002, Dr. Buehler served as a medical epidemiologist in the Commissioned Corps of the U.S. Public Health Service at CDC, where he worked in a variety of areas, including general field epidemiology, maternal and child health, HIV/AIDS, STD, and TB prevention, and, briefly in in the Fall of 2001, anthrax.
-In 2002, he joined the faculty of the Rollins School of Public Health at Emory University as a Research Professor in the Epidemiology Department, where he also served as a consultant to the Georgia Division of Public Health (state health department) and as the public health representative to the state’s Health Information Technology and Transparency Advisory Board.
+From 1981 through 2002, Dr. Buehler was a Commissioned Officer in the U.S. Public Health Service at CDC, where he worked in a variety of areas, including general field epidemiology, maternal and child health, HIV/AIDS, STD, and TB prevention, and, briefly in in the Fall of 2001, anthrax.
+In 2002, he joined the faculty of the Rollins School of Public Health at Emory University as a Research Professor in the Epidemiology Department, where he also served as a consultant to Georgia’s state health department.
 In 2009, he returned to CDC to contribute to the national response to H1N1 pandemic influenza.

 Dr. Buehler is a graduate of the University of California at Berkeley and the School of Medicine of the University of California at San Francisco.
 He is board-certified in Pediatrics and Preventive Medicine.

-Nan Feyler, JD, MPH, has been the Chief of Staff for the Department of Public Health since February 2008.
-In this position, she manages departmental divisions addressing: maternal and child health; chronic disease prevention; childhood lead poisoning prevention; disease surveillance and control; environmental management services, and air quality management.
-Nan manages a network of eight community-based healthcare centers and the City's public health lab.
-She advises the Deputy Mayor/Commissioner on a broad range of policy issues.
+Nan Feyler, JD, MPH, assumed the role of Deputy Health Commissioner for the Philadelphia Department of Public Health in November 2014.
+Previously, she served as the department’s Chief of Staff since February 2008.
+Nan manages departmental divisions addressing: maternal and child health; chronic disease prevention; childhood lead poisoning prevention; disease surveillance and control; environmental management services, and air quality management.
+She also manages a network of eight community-based healthcare centers and the City's public health lab.
+She advises the Commissioner on a broad range of policy issues.

 Nan's previous positions include: Executive Director of the Nationalities Services Center, Executive Director of the AIDS Law Project, and private consulting about healthcare access.
 Nan received her education from the New College of the University of South Florida, New York University School of Law, and Columbia University.
 Nan received bar admission to the Supreme Court of Pennsylvania in 1989 and the U.S. District Court for the Eastern District of Pennsylvania in 1991.
 She has taught at the University of Pennsylvania School of Law and Bryn Mawr College.